✈️ Alternate Art Expansion Deep Dive

 - Jul 27, 2025

-The IADS: The Game Alternate Art Expansion Set is cosmetic, but it's essential for players who want to represent foreign and legacy aircraft.
-While the Base Game showcases the classic late-Cold War lineup (F-15, F-16, B-52, B-1, SA-5, SA-13, U-2), this expansion gives your decks a global flair with aircraft from around the kicking down the door to a whole slew of House Rules and Special Capabilities not strictly captured in this expansion.
+The IADS: The Game Alternate Art Expansion Set is cosmetic, but it's essential for players who want to art to represent foreign and legacy aircraft (and maybe add their own House Rules to bring in some unique capabilities!).
+While the Base Game showcases the art inspired by classic late-Cold War/Gulf War lineup (F-15, F-16, B-52, B-1, SA-5, SA-13, U-2), this expansion gives your decks a global flair with aircraft from around the the world.

 🛫 Alternate Art Unit Cards

-Here’s what’s included in the set — along with the Wikipedia summary of their role in modern air warfare:
+Here’s what’s included in the set along with the Wikipedia summary of the aircraft that inspired the art on each card capturing a brief summary of that aircraft's role in modern air warfare:

 Chengdu J-20